Friendly-Pixel/grid-editor/README.md

 Grid Editor is a visual javascript editor for the [bootstrap grid system](http://getbootstrap.com/css/#grid), written as a [jQuery](http://jquery.com/) plugin.
 You can create, drag, resize and delete rows and columns, and set different column widths for tablets and phones.

-It provides integration plugins for the following rich text editors: TinyMCE, summernote and CKEditor.
+It provides integration plugins for the following rich text editors to edit column content: TinyMCE, summernote and CKEditor.

 ![Preview](http://i.imgur.com/UF9CCzk.png)